Factor-guided estimation of large covariance matrix function with conditional functional sparsity: Simulations

 A few trends are observable.
-First, for DGP1 (or DGP2) in Figure~\ref{fig.3} (or Figure~\ref{fig.4}), the DIGIT (or FPOET) estimator outperforms the three competitors under almost all functional matrix losses and settings we consider.
+First, for DGP1 (or DGP2) in Figure~\ref{fig.3} (or Figure~\ref{fig.4}), the DIGIT (or FPOET) estimator outperforms the three competitors under almost all functional matrix losses and settings.
 In high-dimensional large $p$ scenarios, the factor-guided estimators lead to more competitive performance, whereas the results of $\widehat{\bSigma}_{y}^{\sS}$ severely deteriorate especially in terms of functional matrix $\ell_1$ loss.
-Second, although both DIGIT and GQW estimators are developed to estimate model~\eqref{eq.model_1} and the idiosyncratic components are generated from a white noise process, our proposed DIGIT estimator is prominently superior to the GQW estimator for DGP1 under all scenarios, as seen in Figure~\ref{fig.3}.
-This demonstrates the advantage of covariance-based DIGIT over autocovariance-based GQW when the factors are pervasive (i.e. strong), however, DIGIT may not perform well in the presence of weak factors.
+Second, although both DIGIT and GQW estimators are developed to estimate model~\eqref{eq.model_1}, our proposed DIGIT estimator is prominently superior to the GQW estimator for DGP1 under all scenarios, as seen in Figure~\ref{fig.3}.
 Third, the FPOET estimator exhibits enhanced robustness compared to DIGIT and GQW estimators in the case of model misspecification.
 In particular, for DGP2, DIGIT and GQW show substantial decline in performance measured by functional Frobenius and matrix $\ell_1$ losses, while, for DGP1, FPOET still achieves reasonably good performance.
-This suggests a preference for FPOET over DIGIT when the model form cannot be determined confidently (i.e. information criteria between two FFMs are relatively close).